 Accountable: Mr Stephen Moore

 Responsible: Mrs Caroline Bardsely, Miss Rachel Allen

-At Westwood Primary School we have designed our RE curriculum to enable pupils to become responsible citizens and effectively engage and communicate with the community and wider world around them.
+At Westwood Primary School we have designed our Religion and Worldviews curriculum to enable pupils to become responsible citizens and effectively engage and communicate with the community and wider world around them.

 Our vision is for children to be develop religious literacy, allowing them to carry out deep critical analysis of religions and beliefs.
 Religious literacy is the ability to hold balanced and well informed conversations about religion and belief (Georgiou 2018).
 In order to achieve this, children need a secure knowledge of religions and beliefs with opportunities to reflect and ask questions.